bend/CPPWrappers/README.md

 ####Fs

-contains methods for using the file system
+contains methods for using the file system: File, BufferedInput BufferedOutput, ...

 ### Documentation